HSBC Holdings plc (HSBC) Stock: A Guide to the Market Trend - News Heater

 Sponsored

-The average price estimated by analysts for HSBC is $49.31, which is $8.4 above than the current price.
-The public float for HSBC is 3.91B, and at present, short sellers hold a 0.28% of that float.
-The average trading volume of HSBC on August 09, 2023 was 1.47M shares.
+The average price recommended by analysts for HSBC Holdings plc (HSBC) is $49.31, which is $10.66 above the current market price.
+The public float for HSBC is 3.90B and currently, short sellers hold a 0.22% of that float.
+On August 15, 2023, HSBC’s average trading volume was 1.46M shares.

 HSBC) stock’s latest price update

-HSBC Holdings plc (NYSE: HSBC)’s stock price has plunge by -1.47relation to previous closing price of 41.52.
-Nevertheless, the company has seen a -3.08% plunge in its stock price over the last five trading sessions.
+The stock of HSBC Holdings plc (NYSE: HSBC) has decreased by -2.85 when compared to last closing price of 39.78.Despite this, the company has seen a loss of -5.54% in its stock price over the last five trading days.
 Barrons Online reported on 03/13/23 that Stock Market News

-Volatility was left at 0.92%, however, over the last 30 days, the volatility rate increased by 1.22%, as shares surge +4.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.86% upper at present.
+Volatility was left at 0.97%, however, over the last 30 days, the volatility rate increased by 1.10%, as shares sank -5.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.21% upper at present.

 Stock Fundamentals for HSBC